Can Large Language Models Transform Computational Social Science?: Evaluation Methods

-All ranking tasks follow the same format.
-For the Social Bias Frames explanation task, the annotator reviews a \textit{hateful message} and an associated \textit{hate target} (see Figure~\ref{fig:sbic_hit} in the Appendix).
+All experts are recruited and paid through the Upwork platform.
+Annotator backgrounds and expertise are summarized in the bottom right pane of Table~\ref{tab:generation_finegrained_results}.
+For \textsc{CovidET} summarization, we recruit a former CDC health communication specialist with a B.S. in Public Health and an M.S. in Health Education.
+For \textit{Misinformation}, we enlist a Public Policy Graduate Student with a B.A. in Political Science.
+For \textit{Figurative Language}, we hire a former writing expert at Grammarly with an M.F.A.
+For \textit{Social Bias}, we find a Graduate Student with a B.S. in Journalism.
+And for \textit{Positive Reframing}, we hire a Nurse in Clinical Behavioral Health with a B.A. in Psychology.

+\paragraph{Human Ranking Evaluation} Instead of scoring or rating target generations on a standard Likert scale, annotators can also rank the model explanations in terms of their \textit{faithfulness} at describing the target construct.
+The ranking-style evaluation can be less variable than scoring for generation tasks \citep{harzing2009rating,belz2010comparing}.
+We will use Social Bias Frames as an example to illustrate the general setup for Human Ranking Evaluations.
+Here, the annotator reviews a \textit{hateful message} and an associated \textit{hate target}.
 Then they review four \textit{Implied Statements} generated by one of the OpenAI models or pulled from the SBIC's gold human annotations.
-They are asked to rank these statements from 1 (best) to 4 (worst) according to how accurate the \textit{implied statement} is at describing the hidden message from the \textit{hateful message}.
+They are asked to rank these statements from best to worst according to how accurate the \textit{implied statement} is at describing the hidden message from the \textit{hateful message}.
 In this forced-choice ranking scheme, ties are not allowed, but we use a unanimous vote to determine when a given model outranks human performance.
 Unanimous vote flattens the variance for explanations of similar quality and reflects only significant differences in quality.

-See Appendix~\ref{appdx:eval_challenges} for more evaluation details.
+Pilot annotation proved that crowdworker evaluations can exhibit high variance and instability due to cultural and individual differences, as well as different interpretations of the task.
+Thus the authors served as blind annotators for this evaluation.
+Two authors evaluated each task and unanimous voting determined the reported metrics.